New York, NY 10065

 Percent of Seniors Attending College: 100

-College Credit Courses: Art History, Biology, Calculus, Chemistry, Economics, English, Environmental Science, European History, Government, Physics, U.S. History.
+College Credit Courses: Art History, Biology, Calculus AB, Chemistry, Computer Science Principles, Economics, English, Environmental Science, European History, Government, Italian, Latin, Mandarin, Physics, Psychology, Spanish, and U.S. History.

-Admission Requirements: Dominican Academy requires the TACHS Exam and TACHS Applicant Record.
-Strong applicants score in the top 20 percent on the TACHS Exam, exhibit good grades in school, and demonstrate the desire to join a tight-knit community of motivated learners.
-We consider all first and second-choice applicants for admission; third-choice applicants will not be considered.
-Supplemental materials such as letters of recommendation, personal statements, etc. are not required but are recommended.
-These materials may be sent to the attention of the Admissions Office by December 15.
+Admission Requirements: Dominican Academy requires applicants to take the TACHS Exam and submit both the TACHS Applicant Record and our online application, available on our website.
+Strong applicants score in the top 15 percent on the TACHS Exam, exhibit good grades in school (85 percent/B average or higher), and demonstrate the desire to join a tight-knit community of motivated learners.
+We consider all First and Second Choice applicants for admission; Third Choice applicants will not be considered.
+Supplemental materials such as letters of recommendation, personal statements, etc., are not required but are recommended.
+These materials may be sent hard copy or electronically to the attention of the Admissions Office by December 13.

 School Motto: Where Smart Girls Become Intelligent Women

 D.A. challenges young women with a comprehensive and rigorous academic program.
-All of our classes are either Honors or Advanced Placement (A.P.) level.
-Our curriculum provides a full college preparatory education—from the humanities and language to science and mathematics.
+All classes are either Honors or Advanced Placement (A.P.) level.
+D.A.’s curriculum provides a full college preparatory education, from the humanities and language to science and mathematics.
 Students can choose from over 20 elective courses, such as Civil Rights in America, Intro to Modern Art, and Law and Society.

 There are over 30 student run clubs including Campus Ministry, Drama Club, Student Council, Culture Club, and more.
-We partner with the Frick Collection to offer sketching classes taught by museum professionals, at no extra charge.
-In addition, we have expanded our Athletics Program to include intramural Tennis and the following Varsity sports: Basketball, Soccer, Softball, Swimming, Cross Country, Indoor & Outdoor Track, and Volleyball.
+D.A. partners with the Frick Collection to offer sketching classes taught by museum professionals, at no extra charge.
+In addition, the expanded Athletics Program includes intramural Tennis and the following Varsity sports: Basketball, Soccer, Softball, Swimming, Cross Country, Indoor & Outdoor Track, and Volleyball.
 Our student-athletes compete as members of the CHSAA (Catholic High School Athletic Association).
+In 2018-2019, 49 percent of D.A. students participated in athletics.